This drug has long been used as a hepatoprotective remedy.

 As standard treatments, the depletion of iron stores by phlebotomy and, in some cases, the application of iron chelators is considered.

-Furthermore, the role of Legalon in a combination regimen with deferasirox or deferiprone in the treatment of iron overload in beta-thalassemia is currently under investigation in several clinical trials.
+Furthermore, the role of Legalon in a combination regimen with deferasirox or deferiprone in treating iron overload in beta-thalassemia is currently under investigation in several clinical trials.

-Chronic toxicity studies in rodents have confirmed that Legalon has very low toxicity, and at very high doses it significantly reduced the incidence of some spontaneous neoplasms in rodents by far more than the increased incidence.
+Chronic toxicity studies in rodents have confirmed that Legalon has very low toxicity.
+At very high doses, it significantly reduced the incidence of some spontaneous neoplasms in rodents by far more than the increased incidence.

-These data strongly support legalon’s high therapeutic index and reinforce its history of safe medication.
+These data strongly support legion’s high therapeutic index and reinforce its history of safe medication.

 Pharmacokinetic studies showed that: